joss413/cancer-diagnosis-random-forest/README.md

 📂 Files in This Repo

-- cancer_decision_tree.ipynb: Full notebook with EDA, preprocessing, modeling, and evaluation.
+- cancer.ipynb: Full notebook with EDA, preprocessing, modeling, and evaluation.
 - requirements.txt: List of required Python packages.
 - README.md: Project overview and documentation